timescale/pgai/docs/vectorizer_guide.md

 ## Improve query performance on your Vectorizer

-To improve query performance, you create a vector index on the embedding column in a Vectorizer.
-By default, a vectorscale index is created after 100,000 rows, but you can specify other vector index types.
-Here's an example using an HNSW index:
+A vector index on the embedding column improves query performance.
+By default, a vectorscale index is created after 100,000 rows of vector data are present.
+This behaviour is configurable, you can also specify other vector index types.
+The following example uses a HNSW index:

 ```sql
 SELECT ai.create_vectorizer(